-How to Stop Taking Rejection Personally from The Vault’s contributor, Natalie Fisher was originally published on Vault.
+How to Stop Taking Rejection Personally from The Vault’s contributor, Natalie Fisher was originally published on Firsthand.

 We all know that dreaded email: “Thank you for your time, but we’re unable to extend you an offer …” We also all know the internal dialogue that immediately follows an email telling us we didn’t get the job: I didn’t perform well enough in the interview, I wasn’t good enough, I didn’t sell myself strongly enough, I should have shown up differently, I should have been more of this, less of that, and I don’t have the required experience.
 To be sure, the list of things we tell ourselves we could’ve and should’ve done differently is long.